camunda/blog.camunda.org/content/post/2020/02/camunda-optimize-30-alpha2-released.md

 # Improved Dashboard Handling

-In addition to the new report capabilities, we also improved the way you can work with dashboards.
+In addition to the new reporting capabilities, this release also improves the way you can work with dashboards.
 When adding a report to a dashboard other reports automatically make space for the report.
 Especially in dashboards that contain many reports this improvement simplifies dashboard interactions a lot.

 {{< video mp4="dashboard-behaviour.mp4" alt="Improved Dashboard Behaviour" >}}